-- 1. Remove the engraving table by removing screws that attach table to four brackets at the four corners of the table. - 2.
-Locate and remove the two screws that attach the bottom of each plenum to the machine. - 3.
-Lift each plenum straight up until the tabs of the plenum clear the two flat head screws on which they are resting.
-Remove each plenum from the laser system.
+- 6. Using both hands, reach in and grasp the exhaust plenum. - 7.
+Lift the plenum straight up until the tabs of the plenum clear the two flat head screws on which they are resting.
+Tilt the bottom of the plenum towards you and remove it from the system.

-- 4. Using the soap and water solution, clean the inside of the plenum as well as the inside rear wall of the laser system. - 5.
+- 8. Using the soap and water solution, clean the inside of the plenum as well as the inside rear wall of the laser system. - 9.
 Installation is opposite of removal.
-Verify that the plenum tabs rest on the two flat head screws.
+Verify that the plenum tabs (1) rest on the two flat head screws (2).